AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/flow-step-service.md

 ---
 # Flow Step Service {#flow-step-service}

->[!NOTE]
->
->Self-Service Flow Steps is currently in Open Beta.
-You can enable it for your subscription in the Admin > Treasure Chest Menu.

 Self-service Flow Steps is a framework and set of features for authoring, publishing, and integrating web services into Adobe Marketo Engage Smart Campaigns.
 This guide is intended for Marketo Engage end users who want to install and use services which have already been created and published.
 For information on authoring and publishing your own service, please refer to the [GitHub repository for the Service Provider Interface](https://github.com/adobe/Marketo-SSFS-Service-Provider-Interface){target="_blank"}.
 A Proof-of-Concept Lookup Table implementation may be found [here](https://github.com/adobe/mkto-flow-lookup){target="_blank"}.

-## Pre-Release Restrictions and Warnings {#pre-release-restrictions-and-warnings}

-This feature is currently in open beta, and should only be used on Sandbox instances of Marketo Engage until your service is fully tested.

 ## Onboarding and Managing Services {#onboarding-and-managing-services}